Prag8855/aab/content/guides/german-health-insurance.md

 **If you are self-employed**, you pay {{GKV_MIN_RATE_SELF_PAY}}% to {{GKV_MAX_RATE_SELF_PAY}}% of your income.
 The [minimum cost](/glossary/Mindestbeitrag) is around {{GKV_MIN_COST_SELF_PAY|cur}}€ per month.
 The [maximum cost](/glossary/Höchstbeitrag) is around {{GKV_MAX_COST_SELF_PAY|cur}}€ per month.
 You pay for health insurance by [direct debit authorisation](/glossary/SEPA-Lastschriftmandat) every month.[^8]

+The cost of public health insurance is [tax-deductible](/glossary/steuerlich%20absetzbar).

 ### Free health insurance

 Your parents' health insurance covers you for free if...